utdata/rwd-mastery-assignments/ed-special-ed/rubric-wb.md

 ### Questions for sources

-If you were writing a news story about Special Education and you had the data above, what are the **three** things you want to know next?
+If you were writing a news story about Special Education and you had the data above, what are the **three things you want to know next**?
 For each question, who would you ask?
 (Just titles or classes of people, not actual contacts.)

 ### Workbench assignment

-- Make your Workbench workflow public.
+Make your Workbench workflow public.
 (Click on the share button, then check the "public" box.)
 Copy and include the link in your story or submit the link with the assignment.

+## Extending this assignment

+Food for thought: How might you find similar schools in the whole state so you can compare how Austin ISD ranks against them?
+This is not required for the assignment, but if you try it be careful not to change the values in your SPED column, as all the AISD columns use that.

 ## Ignore this